CZ-NIC/knot-resolver/daemon/README.rst

 	> cache.count()
 	53

+The *direct output* of the CLI command is captured and sent over the socket, while also printed to the daemon standard outputs (for accountability).
+This gives you an immediate response on the outcome of your command.
+Error or debug logs aren't captured, but you can find them in the daemon standard outputs.

 This is also a way to enumerate and test running instances, the list of files int ``tty`` correspond to list of running processes, and you can test the process for liveliness by connecting to the UNIX socket.